Economics (ECON) Courses

 - Hours:54 hours LEC

-- Prerequisite:Intermediate Algebra or the equivalent with a grade of "C" or better.
+- Prerequisite:Intermediate Algebra or equivalent (Integrated Math 3) with a grade of “C-” or better.

 - Transferable:CSU; UC

 This course covers the collection, presentation, analysis, and interpretation of numerical data.
-Statistical analysis will include central tendency, variation, probability, sampling, inference, analysis of variance, linear regression, and correlation.
+Statistical analysis will include central tendency, variation, probability, sampling, hypothesis testing, z-tests and t-tests, confidence intervals, inference, analysis of variance, linear regression, chi-squared tests, and correlation.
 Statistical analysis using a computer statistics package or graphing calculator is required.
 This course focuses on statistical concepts commonly used in economics, business, and other behavioral sciences.

 This course was formerly known as Economic Statistics.